 by George C. Clark, Sr. and John D. Clark, Sr.

-"Truly, truly, I say to you, whatsoever you ask the Father in my name, He will give it to you."
+“Whatever you ask the Father in my name, He will give you.”

 This is the promise of Christ to all who believe, and we know that our Lord’s promises were in perfect accord with the will of the Father.